firebase/firebase-js-sdk/docs-devsite/vertexai-preview.vertexaierror.md

 ## VertexAIError.(constructor)

-Creates a new VertexAIError instance.
+Constructs a new instance of the `VertexAIError` class.

 <b>Signature:</b>